-In most of the tech world, $100 doesn’t buy you much.
-You can purchase a laptop charger, a high-end smartphone case, or maybe a really stylish band for your smartwatch, and maybe get a little change back from your Benjamin.
+In most of the tech world, a $100 bill doesn’t buy you much.
+You can purchase a laptop charger, a high-end smartphone case, or maybe a really stylish band for your smartwatch, and if you’re lucky you’ll get a little change back from your Benjamin.

 But when it comes to smart speakers, the economics are different—and better for consumers.

-Late last year Amazon and Google totally revamped their meat-of-the-market models, the Echo and the Nest Audio.
-And Apple introduced the HomePod Mini as a less-expensive alternative to the now-discontinued HomePod.
-All three smart speakers officially list for $99 and are often discounted.
+Amazon and Google totally revamped their meat-of-the-market models, the Echo and the Nest Audio, in late 2020.
+And Apple introduced the HomePod Mini as a less expensive alternative to the discontinued HomePod.
+All three smart speakers officially list for $99 and are frequently discounted.

 Amazon Echo (4th Generation)

-What’s new: The shape . . . and everything else.
-Gone is the cylindrical styling of the previous Amazon Echo models, replaced by a new spherical design.
-Under that exterior, the updated Echo features new and improved speaker drivers.
-It also has a Zigbee smart home hub that allows the speaker to talk directly to many Zigbee-compatible devices, such as Philips Hue smart bulbs and some Yale smart locks and Honeywell thermostats.
+The cylindrical styling of older Amazon Echo models has been replaced by a new spherical design for this iteration of the classic smart speaker.
+Under the radically different exterior, the updated Echo features improved speaker drivers and a Zigbee smart home hub that allows the speaker to talk directly to many Zigbee-compatible devices, such as Philips Hue smart bulbs and some Yale smart locks and Honeywell thermostats.

 Who should buy it: Anyone with $100 who wants an Alexa-powered smart speaker.
 The fourth-gen Amazon Echo’s sound is fine for casual music listening, and its better smart home integration is a substantial improvement that boosts its versatility scores in our testing.

 The Google Nest Audio’s predecessor resembled an old-school air freshener, but this latest model is a rounded rectangle that looks a little like a pillow standing on end.
 Beneath that new skin resides an all-new speaker design, with a separate tweeter and woofer replacing the single driver of the outgoing Google Home.